 For all your IT-related questions, including D2L, please submit a ticket using our IT Help link within the SpartanNet portal.
 Once you click on Tech Support, you can search our knowledgebase to troubleshoot your own problem, or submit a ticket for assistance from our many tech specialist.
-The hours for the Computer Help Center on the Detroit Lakes, Fergus Falls and Wadena campus' are 8 a.m. - 4:30 p.m. and the Moorhead campus hours are Monday, Wednesday, Thursday and Friday 7:30 a.m. to 5 p.m. and Tuesday from 7:30 a.m. to 6 p.m.
+The hours for the Computer Help Center on the Detroit Lakes, Fergus Falls and Wadena campus' are 8 a.m. - 4:30 p.m. and the Moorhead campus hours are Monday to Thursday 7:30 a.m. to 5:30 p.m. and Friday 8:30 a.m. to 5 p.m.